 Aaron P. Graft is our founder, Vice Chairman, President and Chief Executive Officer.
 He also serves as the Chief Executive Officer and a director of the Company's wholly owned bank subsidiary TBK Bank, SSB and is the Chairman of Triumph Business Capital.
 Prior to establishing Triumph Bancorp, Mr. Graft served as the founder and President of Triumph Land and Capital Management, LLC, where he oversaw the management of several multifamily and commercial real estate projects in receivership and led the acquisition of multiple pools of distressed debt secured by multifamily projects.
 Prior to Triumph, Mr. Graft worked for Fulbright & Jaworski, LLP (now Norton Rose Fulbright LLP) where he focused on distressed loan workouts.
 Mr. Graft also serves on the board of directors and as Vice Chairman of The Bank of the West of Thomas, Oklahoma.
+Mr. Graft received a bachelor of arts, cum laude, and a Juris Doctorate, cum laude, from Baylor University.
 Mr. Graft is a member of Young Presidents' Organization, and in 2014 he was recognized by the Dallas Business Journal with the "40 Under 40" award.
 Mr. Graft's extensive experience in business and finance qualify him to serve on our Board of Directors.